Einenlum/chal/README.md

 - The documentation is not very elegant… I have to admit I'm really not happy with the actual ecosystem around the API documentation in PHP.
 I used here nelmio api doc because it's pretty easy to use (even if the documentation is really bad, which is kind of a joke) but one drawback is that it uses the OpenAPI spec version 2.0 and still not the 3.0.

 - No HATEOAS here cause I did not have enough time.
 Also because I am not a huge fan of it (I don't agree totally with [this angry developer](https://jeffknupp.com/blog/2014/06/03/why-i-hate-hateoas/), but at least partly).

+- PS: Sorry for the last minute cs fixing.
+It messes up the commit history.